 A “black belt ballerina,” in her spare time she continues to study ballet, which she’s done since age three, as well as train in the Korean martial arts of Taekwondo, Tang Soo Do and Hapkido, which she’s achieved the rank of 2nd Dan Black Belt over the past 12 years.

 Meredith Badler (she/her/hers) has been at Colorado Business Committee for the Arts (CBCA) since July 2013 and enjoys making a positive impact in Colorado through creativity and community partnerships every single day.
-As the Deputy Director, Meredith oversees all of CBCA’s programs, including the Leadership Arts board development program and alumni activities, Colorado Attorneys for the Arts pro bono legal referral service, Advancing Creatives business skills workshops for creative professionals, monthly ArtsConnect events for CBCA members, ongoing Arts + Industry Forums, the annual Business for the Arts Awards, and the biennial Economic Activity Study of Metro Denver Culture.
-Meredith also stewards CBCA’s grassroots and direct advocacy for the arts and creative industries at the state and federal level.
+As the Deputy Director, Meredith oversees all of CBCA’s programs and events, including the signature Leadership Arts program, annual statewide Business for the Arts Awards and biennial Economic Activity Study of Metro Denver Culture.
+During her tenure at CBCA, Meredith launched Colorado Attorneys for the Arts, Arts & Industry Forums, and the Advancing Creatives Intensive.
+Meredith also stewards CBCA’s grassroots and direct advocacy for the arts and creative industries on behalf of Colorado at the state and federal level.
 She is regularly asked to present on why art is smart for business, advocacy for the arts, and the value of our creative economy.

-Prior to CBCA, Meredith worked as a strategy consultant for the nonprofit and public sector at Corona Insights, facilitating board retreats and supporting strategic planning processes.
-She worked in patron services for Curious Theatre Company and volunteered at Levitt Pavilion Denver.
 She received a B.A. with honors in Comparative Literature and French Studies from Smith College.
 She was part of the Colorado Creative Industries Change Leader Institute in fall 2017.
-Today, Meredith serves on the Board of Directors for Art Students League of Denver and the Advisory Board for the Golda Meir House Museum on Auraria Campus.
-Meredith is also President of the Smith College Alumnae Club of Colorado.
+Today, Meredith serves on the Board of Directors for Art Students League of Denver and is Co-Chair of the Capacity Building Committee for the national Creative States Coalition.
+Meredith also serves as President of the Smith College Alumnae Club of Colorado.
 She has a background in theatre and still performs short and long-form improv comedy.

-Membership and Development Director
+Membership and Development Manager

 Committees